Gabaldonlab/perSVade/README.md

 ### Option 1: Docker image

 We created a docker image (see https://www.docker.com) which can generate a container with perSVade installed.
-You can install the image from https://hub.docker.com/ with:
+You can install the image from https://hub.docker.com/r/mikischikora/persvade with:

-`docker pull mikischikora/persvade:<tag>`
+`docker pull mikischikora/persvade:v1`

-This will generate an image called `mikischikora/persvade:<tag>`, which you can see with `docker images`.
-By running this image (i.e. `docker run -i mikischikora/persvade:<tag> <commands>`) you create a container (like a virtual machine inside your computer) that contains the content of this github repository (under `/perSVade/`, which is the working directory) and all the environment ready to use perSVade.
-For example, if you type `docker run -i mikischikora/persvade:<tag> ls` you'll see how the container's working directory has the same structure as this github repository.
+This will generate an image called `mikischikora/persvade:v1`, which you can see with `docker images`.
+By running this image (i.e. `docker run -i mikischikora/persvade:v1 <commands>`) you create a container (like a virtual machine inside your computer) that contains the content of this github repository (under `/perSVade/`, which is the working directory) and all the environment ready to use perSVade.
+For example, if you type `docker run -i mikischikora/persvade:v1 ls` you'll see how the container's working directory has the same structure as this github repository.
+Note that you can change the `v1` by any other available 'tag' that may be found in the dockerhub website.

 As an example, the command below would output all the options of perSVade:

-`docker run -i mikischikora/persvade:<version> scripts/perSVade.py --help`
+`docker run -i mikischikora/persvade:v1 scripts/perSVade.py --help`

+NOTE: The image of perSVade takes around 19Gb of disk.
+This may be a problem if your docker writes files in a disk with low storage capacity (which can happen in some Linux systems).
+You can check this solution to solve it: https://stackoverflow.com/a/56126715.

+PROS:

+- Docker images can be run in any OS in a reproducible way.

+CAVEATS:

+- Running docker requires root permissions, so that some users may have problems running perSVade with the docker image in the HPC clusters.

+- The sharing of data between the container and the host machine is not automatic (you need to specify mounting points with the -v option).

+### Option 2: Singularity image

+You can use singularity to run the docker image without root permissions (more info in https://sylabs.io/guides/3.2/user-guide/quick_start.html).
+Install singularity with:

+`conda install -c conda-forge singularity`

+Build singularity image (stored in a file called `mikischikora_persvade_v1.sif`) obtained from Dockerhub (it is writable):

+`singularity build ./mikischikora_persvade_v1.sif docker://mikischikora/persvade:v1`

+NOTE: This command writes files into a cachedir (`$HOME/.singularity/cache` by default) and a temporary dir (`/tmp` by default).
+As perSVade's is a large image, you may get into storage problems if `$HOME` or `/tmp` do not have enough disk quota.
+You can change these directories through environmental variables before running singularity (i.e. with `export SINGULARITY_CACHEDIR=<cachedir>` and `export SINGULARITY_TMPDIR=<tmpdir>`). `<cachedir>` and `<tmpdir>` should be the redefined paths with enough disk.
+You can find more information in https://sylabs.io/guides/3.6/user-guide/build_env.html.
+Note that `<tmpdir>` should have full permissions (given with `sudo chmod 777 <tmpdir>`).

+Once the image file is created, run it with the following command (note that it is equivalent to the `docker run` commands mentioned above):

+`singularity exec -e mikischikora_persvade_v1.sif ./scripts/perSVade.py --help`

+Note that the file `mikischikora_persvade_v1.sif` can be moved to other machines to run perSVade on them.

+PROS:

+- The reading and writing of files into the actual filesystem of singularity is better than docker.
+- Singularity images can be run on any Linux system without root permission.
+- The singularity image is a file that can be transfered between machines.

+CAVEATS:

+- Singularity images do not have optimal reproducibility in Windows systems.

-### Option 2: Traditional installation
+### Option 3: Traditional installation

 You can also install all the dependencies of perSVade on your own, which is a more tedious and error-prone process (as the process may not be reproducible across all machines).
 To do so, download the perSVade source code from one of the releases and decompress: